 The Mount Hay Summit Walk is a relatively short but steep hike that leads to the summit of a distinctive mountain peak in a secluded part of the Blue Mountains.

-Butterbox Point, located nearby, is also well worth a visit, offering spectacular views of the Grose Valley and its dramatic surrounding cliff walls.
+The Butterbox Point Walk, which shares the same trailhead, offers spectacular views of the Grose Valley and its dramatic cliff walls.

 Getting There

-Both walking tracks begin at the Mount Hay and Butterbox Point carpark, located at the end of Mount Hay Road (see location on map).
+Both walking tracks begin at the Mount Hay and Butterbox Point carpark, located at the end of Mount Hay Road.

 Mount Hay Road can be accessed from the Great Western Highway near the Leura Mall exit.
 While the first 3 km of the road are sealed, the remaining 13 km are unsealed.

-Although it’s possible to navigate this road with a 2WD vehicle, we recommend using a 4WD or a 2WD SUV with higher ground clearance for a safer journey.
+Although it’s possible to navigate this road with a 2WD vehicle, we recommend using a 4WD or a 2WD SUV with higher ground clearance for this trip.

 In the below map: